ThePurpleClub/LeetCodeCompetitions/README.md

 # LeetCodeCompetitions

-### Problems that I have solved during the weekly and bi-weekly competitions
+### Theses are the problems that I have solved during the weekly and bi-weekly competitions.